JMMP-Group/NEMO_validation/README.md

 However, some months have many profiles and some months few, so they take differing times to complete on different nodes.
 Experience found that most months were completed in 20mins, about 10% needed 1hr, 5% 2hr and a couple needed 3hrs.
-A short script with commandline control of the allocated walltime can see the slowest jobs, which previous ran out of walltime, through.
+A short script with commandline control of the allocated walltime can see the slowest jobs, which previously ran out of walltime, through.
 For example:
 ```
 #!/bin/bash